froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 $$E[(Y - \hat{Y})^2] = Bias^2 + Variance + \sigma^2,$$

-with $\sigma$ being the irreducible error. **The total error of a Machine Learning Model is thus composed of the Bias, the Variance and the irreducible error.** The difficulty of minimizing both bias and variance to find a good balance such that the model does not overfit and not underfit is known as the *Bias-Variance Tradeoff*.
+with $\sigma$ being the irreducible error. **The total error of a Machine Learning Model is thus composed of the Bias, the Variance, and the irreducible error.** The difficulty of minimizing both bias and variance to find a good balance such that the model does not overfit and not underfit is known as the *Bias-Variance Tradeoff*.
 It can be illustrated as follows.

 ![bias and variance](/images/bias_variance/bias_variance_1.png)
 *Underfitting and Overfitting illustrated.*